hyoo-ru/crowd.hyoo.ru/README.md

 ## Mergeable Rich Text

 Under the hood, tokens are stored in the same form as in plain text.
 There may be elements between them in form `{ tag: 'div' }`, which can contain the same content.
 Every token is represented as SPAN.
-Every DOM element has `id` equal to Chunk Self.
-This `is` is using to reuse existing Chunks and track Nodes moving.
+Every DOM element has `id` equal to Unit Self.
+This `is` is using to reuse existing Units and track Nodes moving.

 ### $hyoo_crowd_dom